jokindy/Bookstore/readme.md

 - Unit tests are available for testing each endpoint and service.
 - Run `mvn test` to execute the tests.
 - JaCoCo is used for code coverage analysis.

-## Contributors
-- List any contributors or team members who have contributed to the project.